 Music therapy is offered in a group setting weekly for patients who are able to leave their rooms, as well as at the bedside for individual sessions.
 Referrals for music therapy are made by members of the treatment team.

 School is an important part of every child's life.
 By participating in the Hospital School Program, school-age children can continue to achieve academic goals and interact with peers.
 The Hospital School program is staffed by certified teachers who collaborate with the student's classroom or homebound teacher and other healthcare professionals involved with the patient's care to provide appropriate educational services.
 Educational sessions are provided in a group setting or at bedside, as medically appropriate.

 In addition to providing instruction during an inpatient stay, hospital schoolteachers also assist families in the following areas:

 Special activities and programming are an exciting part of a visit to the hospital, both on the inpatient unit in the Cancer Center and the outpatient clinic and Day Hospital.
 The child life specialists and child activity coordinators work together daily in order to offer normalizing activities for patients and family members.
-These may include seasonal craft projects, special visitors, magic shows and interactive events such as face painting or “Spa Day."
+These may include seasonal craft projects, special visitors, magic shows and interactive events such as face painting and “Spa Day."